wingos80/thesis_notes/1st_read_notes.md

 This format of previous estimate plus a factor of difference in sample and estimate, is a frequently occuring expression in reinforcement learning, for example in the case of bootstrapped learning.

+Two methods for selecting actions are thus far introduced.
+First method is to deterministically select action with highest return estimate Q(a); so called action-value methods.
+Second method is to prefer actions with higher value estimates through a softmax function of $H(a)$; so called gradient based action-value methods.
 - equation 2.8-2.9 gives an interesting equation for having a moving average which is unbiased to initial conditions.
-- Two methods for selecting actions are thus far introduced.
-First method is to deterministically select action with highest return estimate Q(a).
-Second method is to prefer actions with higher value estimates through $H(a)$

 > **Definition: Nonassociative**
 > Is an adjective used to describe how one variable does not depend on another, in contrast to associative where dependency may exist.
 Nonassociative tasks have no need to associate different actions with different situations, simply put there is only one situation and the agent just has to find the best action for that situation.
 For associative tasks, there is an associated *best action* for each situation (*state*).